apache/spark/BREEZE.rst

     * Execute arbitrary docker-compose command with ``breeze docker-compose`` command
     * Push docker images with ``breeze push-image`` command (require committer's rights to push images)

-You can optionally reset database if specified as extra ``--db-reset`` flag and for CI image you can also start integrations (separate Docker images) if specified as extra ``--integration`` flags.
+You can optionally reset the Airflow metada database if specified as extra ``--db-reset`` flag and for CI image you can also start integrations (separate Docker images) if specified as extra ``--integration`` flags.
 You can also chose which backend database should be used with ``--backend`` flag and python version with ``--python`` flag.

 You can also have breeze launch Airflow automatically ``breeze start-airflow``, this will drop you in a